Internship in Writing (UWP 92 and 192)

-2.1 Make sure all proposed tasks are clearly defined writing tasks.
+2.1 Make sure all proposed tasks are clearly defined writing or editing tasks.
 (If the proposed tasks are not writing-related--or seem vague/unclear--the proposal will not be approved.)

-2.2 In fall 2018 and winter and spring 2019, the Faculty Sponsor is Dr. Cassie Hemstrom.
+2.2 The Faculty Sponsor is Dr. Cassie Hemstrom.
 The Site Supervisor is the on-site professional who will be supervising your internship.

 3.2 If denied, you will receive an email notification that asks you to contact the Internship Coordinator, Dr. Cassie Hemstrom, at firstname.lastname@example.org.

 - Enroll in internship (UWP 92/192) before the deadline to add classes (https://registrar.ucdavis.edu/calendar/quarter.cfm).